Current Involvements

 Uyghur Soccer Tournament

-This past July the Silk Road Peace Project was one of the co-sponsers for the Uyghur American Cup 2022, held in Toronto, Canada.
-During the past several years, this annual tournament has become an outstanding example of community building for Uyghurs who have suffered so much loss due to the ongoing genocide in their homeland.
-Specifically, we made a donation to help provide lodging for out-of-town players who might otherwise not be able to participate.
+This past July (2024) the Silk Road Peace Project was one of the co-sponsers for the annual Uyghur American Cup, held in Irvine, CA. During the past several years, this annual tournament has become an outstanding example of community building for Uyghurs who have suffered so much loss due to the ongoing genocide in their homeland.
+Specifically, we made a donation to help provide travel expenses for out-of-town players who might otherwise not be able to participate.
 Similar to tournaments held in past years, we also served by taking thousands of sports-action photographs and then making them available to the players through a special website.
-It was very well appreciated.
+It was very well appreciated!

 Stacks Image 275